 The cylinder must be set up centered on the rotary table.
 Set the reference point to the center of the rotary table.

-The spindle axis must be perpendicular to the rotary table axis when the cycle is called; If this is not the case, the TNC will generate an error message.
-Switching of the kinematics may be required.
+The spindle axis must be perpendicular to the rotary table axis when the cycle is called.

 This cycle can also be used in a tilted working plane.